imperionite/cp1ms1/MS1.md

 _[Project plan timeline link](https://tinyurl.com/mr4bjzjm)_

-The detailed project plan, including task durations in hours, has been incorporated into the [MotorPH Requirements Worksheet](https://docs.google.com/spreadsheets/d/16WVjM2qbPiA4lTBkNgSnAEH1urHDoyUGpCUNWzILGxU/edit?usp=sharing).
-This worksheet provides a comprehensive view of the project timeline, task dependencies, and resource allocation.
+A structured project plan has been developed in ClickUp, breaking down the tasks into manageable sub-tasks with dependencies, ownership, deadlines, and tracking status.
+The development cycle follows an iterative approach to allow continuous refinement and adaptation.

+<a name="ld"></a>

 ## 📌 Limitations & Delimitations